beucismis/dotfiles/README.md

 # dotfiles

-This repository contains the configuration files and scripts that I use in my Devuan Ceres daily working environment.
+This repository contains the configuration files and scripts that I use in my Arch Linux daily working environment.

 <table><tbody>
   <tr>